 Roadservice callouts are restricted to six free callouts per year, however Members with 10 or more years continuous AA Membership are entitled to unlimited callouts.
 Callouts in excess of the free annual limit will be charged at $60 (including GST) per callout.
 AA Roadservice is provided through the North Island, South Island, Stewart Island and Waiheke Island.

 In the event of a vehicle breakdown, the Member must phone the AA immediately to request breakdown assistance and be advised of services available to them.
-The Member must remain with the vehicle and be able to produce their AA Membership card plus another form of identification acceptable to the AA, such as a driver's licence, when the callout is attended.
+The Member must be with the vehicle at the time of breakdown and remain with the vehicle until the callout is attended.
+The Member must be able to produce their AA Membership card plus another form of identification acceptable to the AA, such as a driver's licence, when the callout is attended.

 Lost keys and lockouts